teddywing/Who-am-I/README.md

 A mobile web app built for the [Viggle](http://www.viggle.com) platform.
 One half of the _Who am I?_ app. _Who am I?_ allows a user to record an impersonation of a character from a TV show.
 Other users can then watch the resulting video and pick which character they think was referenced.
 Picking the correct answer will get them [Viggle points](http://www.viggle.com/rewards).

-The other half is a native iOS app written by [Billy](https://github.com/billyto) that allows users to pick a show, a character, and record a video of themselves acting out that character.
+The other half is a native iOS app written by [Billy Tobon](https://github.com/billyto) that allows users to pick a show, a character, and record a video of themselves acting out that character.

 This half allows players to watch the recorded video and guess the character represented.